-- Reviewing participants' experiences and backgrounds to help ensure that the workshop will meet their needs. - Having a step-by-step plan for each day of the workshop with timings, roles, resources, and process. - Inviting other people needed to give inputs to sessions, such as expertise in economic analyses.
+- Reviewing participants' experiences and backgrounds to help ensure that the workshop will meet their needs, and being flexible to adapt the programme if new issues or needs arise. - Having a step-by-step plan for each day of the workshop with timings, roles, resources, and process. - Inviting other people needed to give inputs to sessions, such as expertise in economic analyses.